direktiv/direktiv/README.md

 ## Direktiv Architecture

-Direktiv runs as single pod on kubernetes but each workflow step can be executed on every pod in the system to achieve load balancing and high availability during workflow execution.
-It uses [Knative](https://knative.dev/) to execute containers as workflow actions.
+Direktiv runs as single pod on kubernetes but each orchestration step can be executed on every pod in the system to achieve load balancing and high availability during orchestration execution.
+It uses [Knative](https://knative.dev/) to execute containers as orchestration actions.

 <p align="center">
   <img src="assets/images/direktiv-diagram-v0.2.0-backgound.png" alt="direktiv">